autowarefoundation/autoware.universe/localization/gyro_odometer/README.md

 - [Limitation] The frequency of the output messages depends on the frequency of the input IMU message.

-- [Limitation] We cannot produce reliable values for the lateral and vertical velocities and also for the angular velocity around pitch and roll axes.
+- [Limitation] We cannot produce reliable values for the lateral and vertical velocities.
 Therefore we assign large values to the corresponding elements in the output covariance matrix.